 Reducing Accidental Contact

 Wipe spills immediately and ventilate rooms after diffusing.
 Choose glass bottles over plastic to prevent chemical leaching.
-Always check labels for hidden ingredients like citrus or tea tree derivatives.
+Always read labels to see what is hiding in there such as citrus or tea tree derivatives.

-Research shows 15-minute exposure limits reduce respiratory risks by 63%.
+Studies indicate that exposure limits of 15 minutes decrease respiratory hazards by 63 percent.
 Never apply concentrated formulas directly to fur.
-If using tea tree products (strictly vet-approved), monitor for lethargy or drooling.
+In case of tea tree products (only vet-approved), watch out on lethargy or drooling.

 Recognizing Signs of Essential Oil Toxicity in Dogs